xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.2.1 Buffer Pairs

 Because of the amount of time taken to process characters and the large number of characters that must be processed during the compilation of a large source program, specialized buffering techniques have been developed to reduce the amount of overhead required to process a single input character.
-An impor­tant scheme involves two buffers that are alternately reloaded, as suggested in Fig. 3.3.
+An important scheme involves two buffers that are alternately reloaded, as suggested in Fig. 3.3.

 Figure 3.3: Using a pair of input buffers